 Dr Patrick Page joined the hospital as its first specialist paediatrician on 7th of July 1948.
 From this time until his retirement in 1977, he saw the introduction of unrestricted visiting, special facilities for children and the shift from local to general anaesthetics.
-Although Dr Page had been associated with treatment of 900 patients using local anaesthetics without witnessing a single death, of his first four cases of pyloric-stenosis, three died due to cross infection.
-This disaster led to the division into the cubicles on the Duchess of Portland Ward in 1949.
+Although Dr Page had been associated with treatment of 900 patients using local anaesthetics without witnessing a single death, of his first four cases of pyloric-

 Until 1948, tuberculosis meningitis have been fatal, but with the development of new drugs such as sulphonamides, penicillin and streptomycin, this and other diseases including rheumatic fever, diphtheria etc., have almost vanished, and developments in anaesthetics have revolutionised surgery in operating theatres.
 The Frederick Crookes Operating Theatre – from which, rumour has it, Mr Crookes once threw the old theatre table out of the window in his endeavour to obtain a new one forbidden him by the management committee – was the scene of 1,852 operations in 1948.
 In 1977 the number of operations was 2,219.

 Again in 1948, Miss "Goldie" Chambers became superintendent radiographer, having qualified in radiography as a staff nurse at the Children's Hospital.
-In those days she had quite literally to work "in the dark" and handle wet films in the then long and complicated process of producing x-ray films.
-At present about 14,000 X-Rays are taken each year with a 90 second automatic developer, image intensifiers, video-tape cine recordings and a large staff including a children's radiologist to provide the service.
+In those days she had quite literally to work "in the dark" and handle wet films in the then long and complicated process of producing x-

 When Miss M. Boden was Matron in Charge of the Hospital, medical staff did their rounds twice a day and it was ensured that no toys were insight.
 The patients were neatly tucked up in their beds.

-At working in an Operating Theatre, August 1978
+At work in an Operating Theatre, August 1978

 In 1948 a new ward, the Wilkie Scott was opened, although finding the medical and nursing staff to run it proved difficult.
 On 21st of November 1951, the Medical Committee discussed the allocation of Senior Registrars and Registrars in the Region and it was said that "although paediatrics generally has not fared specially badly in Regional Hospital Board Hospitals, certain specialities having a close bearing on the welfare of children – viz, orthopaedic and anaesthetics – health fared very badly."